-Providing pedicures for captive-held elephants and instruction for mahouts in proper foot care to support overall health and prevent osteomyelitis (bone disease).
+Providing pedicures for captive-held elephants, instruction for mahouts and internships for students and veterinarians in proper foot care to support overall health and prevent infection, lameness and osteomyelitis (bone disease).

 Foot health is a serious issue for elephants living in captivity.
 This is what healthy pads and nails look like: